sswam/allemande/doc/guide.md

 2. If you don't mention anyone's name, the last other person in the chat will repond.

-3. If you say @anyone, a random AI will respond.
+3. If you say @anyone, a random AI from the chat will respond.

-4. If you say @everyone, several AIs will respond.
+4. If you say @everyone, several AIs from the chat will respond.

 5. You can "poke" the chat to get the next person to respond without saying anything yourself.